 Welcome!
 I’m Zep Kalb, a sociologist and Postdoctoral Research Associate at Princeton University.
-I’m affiliated with the Princeton School of Public and International Affairs (SPIA) and the Mossavar-Rahmani Center for Iran and Persian Gulf Studies.
+I’m affiliated with the Princeton Institute for International and Regional Studies (PIIRS) and the Mossavar-Rahmani Center for Iran and Persian Gulf Studies.

-I completed degrees in London, Oxford, Tehran, and Los Angeles, where I received a PhD in Sociology from UCLA.
-I lived in Iran for several years, including as a journalist for a local financial newspaper.
+I completed degrees in London, Oxford, Tehran, and Los Angeles.
+I received a PhD in Sociology from UCLA.
+I lived in Iran for several years, where I worked as a journalist for a local financial newspaper.

-Outside of academia, I enjoy sports, travel, and reading the Financial Times.
-I also love movies and I’ve written extensively on global arthouse and non-Hollywood film.
+Outside of academia, I enjoy sports, travel, and …. reading the Financial Times (bad habits; I know).
+I also love movies.
+Feel free to check out some of my writings on global arthouse and non-Hollywood film!

 2-S-9 Green Hall, Princeton, NJ 08544